pkerspe/ESP-StepperMotor-Server/README.md

 This library is not ideal if you are looking for a solution to control your CNC Router.
 It does not support Gerber commands (GRBL) in general or fully synchronized multi axis movements (it can move multiple axis at the same time though since it generates all step signals for all connected stepper drivers asynchronous).
 If you need a solution for you CNC project, you might want to look into the [Grbl_Esp32](https://github.com/bdring/Grbl_Esp32) (for ESP32 specifically) or [grbl](https://github.com/gnea/grbl) (for Arduino in general) Libraries.
-But if you are looking for an easy way to setup and control one or more stepper motors independly and adding limit switches and rotary encoders to conrol them, then this project here might be just what you are looking for.
+But if you are looking for an easy way to setup and control one or more stepper motors independently and adding limit switches and rotary encoders to control them, then this project here might be just what you are looking for.

 ### Prerequisites and dependencies